Terms & Conditions

 Tickets will be sent out by second class post if requested where time permits.
 If the screening is within seven days of purchase, tickets will be held care of the Box Office and may be collected on presentation of the Debit/Credit Card used to make your booking.
 There will be a charge levied for posting tickets.

-We have devised a food, snack and drink menu to suit all budgets, and therefore only items purchased on our premises can be consumed in the Errol Flynn Filmhouse.
+We have devised a food, snack and drink menu to suit all budgets, and therefore only items purchased on our premises can be consumed in the Northampton Filmhouse.
 Do let us know if there is anything you would like us to stock, which we are not yet selling.

 Our cinema has a licenced bar and we encourage you to drink sensibly.
 We have a good range of soft drinks available for those who are driving, and for those not of legal drinking age.